grafbase/grafbase/examples/react/README.md

 [Join our Community](https://grafbase.com/community)

 This example uses the [React](https://reactjs.org/docs/getting-started.html) library with [Vite](https://vitejs.dev/) and [Typescript](https://www.typescriptlang.org/).
-Grafbase recommends using an auth provider in a production environment.
+In production environments, you should switch to a supported [auth provider](https://grafbase.com/docs/auth/providers) using the `Authorization` header with requests to secure your data.

 ## Getting Started